 Stretching 110 kilometers from the southeast end of Lake Nipissing to Georgian Bay, it was used as part of a trans-continental trade route by both Indigenous Peoples and, after 1600, by French and Canadien and (after 1763) British fur traders and missionaries.
 The river system’s integral connection with Canada’s early history meant that when the newly formed federal government program The Canadian Heritage Rivers System named its first river in 1986, it was the French River that was chosen.

 I had already paddled the upper French River a couple of times in the mid-1980’s – once with my wife Laila and another with my friend Cyril.
 On both occasions, we started off in Restoule Provincial Park and paddled down the Restoule River to where it meets the French.
 Both times we also headed south at Highway 69 and then paddled back up the Pickerel River system to a take-out at Port Loring.

 This September I finally got to see the river below Highway 69.
 The intervening years also meant that there was much more information out there to add to my understanding of the challenges presented by the river, as well as an appreciation of the history and the natural beauty of the area.
 Toni Harting’s French River: Canoeing The River of the Stick Wavers (1996) was one great find; so too was the map put out by the Friends of French River.
 However, I am still waiting for my copy of Kevin Callan’s Killarney and the French River (2006) from the Toronto Public Library!
-It is always interesting to see what it was that caught his eye and I was hoping to read his account before the trip.
+I was hoping to read his account before the trip.
 I was #14 in the waiting line when I reserved the book in early August; it is now early October and I am eighth on the list!
 While my copy of his 1996 Up The Creek has a couple of pages on a figure-eight route from Hartley Bay, it will be interesting to see what else he added and changed a decade later.